Blue Dragon Plus

 Blue Dragon Plus (ブルードラゴンプラス, Burū Doragon Purasu) is a role-playing video game designed by Mistwalker and developed by feelplus and Brownie Brown.
-It was published by AQ Interactive in Japan on September 4, 2008, and by UTV Ignition Entertainment on February 24, 2009 in North America.
+It was published by AQ Interactive in Japan on September 4, 2008, and by UTV Ignition Entertainment on February 24, 2009 in North America under license by Microsoft Game Studios, the intellectual property owners.
 It is the second of three games in the Blue Dragon series, and the first of two for the Nintendo DS.

 Plot

 One year after the events of the original game, the world continues to embrace and explore the cube worlds that resulted from the opening of the planet's core.
 One day King Jibral and Zola encounter a mysterious evil three-headed dragon shadow called Balaur emerging from one of the cubes.
 Zola has a bad feeling about it and after informing Shu and the party, they find themselves on another adventure to discover this new threat.

 Gameplay

 Blue Dragon Plus is a real time strategy game.
 It can be played entirely with the Nintendo DS stylus.
 Battles initiate once the party comes in contact with the enemy, and the characters can attack automatically.
 Characters can also engage in Shadow Battles when an enemy with a shadow is encountered.
 Magic can be used when characters use their skills by summoning their shadows.